What Size Pump Does My Water Feature Need?

 Quick Water Feature Pump Tips:

-- Submersible pumps should be continuous duty, like this great pump.
+- Submersible pumps should be continuous duty.

 - This is a very popular pump.
 It is not continuous duty- don't install it in your pond!